A Fabulous Fall Weekend in Sonoma Wine Country

 For even more tasting opportunities, get back in your car and follow the signposts pointing the way to the area's many wineries.
 Just a few blocks east of the Plaza, Sebastiani Vineyards & Winery has been crafting wines for more than 100 years.
 And about two miles farther east, you'll find Buena Vista Winery, founded in 1857.
 This carefully restored historic winery includes a unique wine tool museum.

 If you want to have someone else handle the details, decisions, and driving, you can choose from a number of guided tours.
-Vin De Luxe Tours pairs a vintage biplane ride for two with visits to unique wineries, providing both an aerial and an insider's view of Sonoma Valley's vineyards and wineries.
-And Artisan Wine Tours offers highly customized luxury excursions for wine and culinary enthusiasts, working primarily with couples or very small groups.
+Artisan Wine Tours offers highly customized luxury excursions for wine and culinary enthusiasts, working primarily with couples or very small groups.
+Or, hop aboard the Sonoma Valley Wine Trolley (a hand-built replica of an 1890s San Francisco cable car, with a top notch sound system and on-board refreshments) for a six-hour field trip to top wineries.

 Ready for dinner?
 On Sonoma Plaza the girl and the fig presents innovative country food with a French passion.
 Or for fine dining slightly north of the Sonoma city limits, the Santé Restaurant at the Fairmont Sonoma Mission Inn uses freshest local produce, meats, poultry, and sea